f5devcentral/f5-beacon/examples/ansible-integration/README.md

       }
   },
   ```
-- For the playbook to update an App within the Beacon portal, the App must be referenced in the **bcon_apps** var as well as the **AS3** declaration.
-If it is not referenced in **AS3**, it will be treated as an App with no dependencies (no-op).
-If it is not referenced in **bcon_apps** it will assume you are not wanting ansible to update that App.
+- For the playbook to update an app within Beacon, the app must be referenced in both **bcon_apps** and the **AS3** declaration.
+If it is not referenced in the **AS3** declaration, it will be treated as an app with no Beacon dependencies (no-op).
+If it is not referenced in **bcon_apps**, it will assume you are not wanting Ansible to update that app.

 ### Assumptions

-- App Names in Beacon are unique.
-Ansible is not currently tracking App IDs, it references based on name.
+- App names in Beacon are unique.
+Ansible is not currently tracking app IDs -- apps are referenced by name.
-- Ansible will not manipulate Beacon App dependencies that do not belong to the current BIG-IP the playbook is running against.
+- Ansible will not manipulate Beacon app dependencies that do not belong to the BIG-IP the playbook is running against.
-- If an Beacon Component is already a dependency for an App, it will not be added a second time.
+- If a Beacon component is already a dependency for an app, it will not be added a second time.
-- There is only 1 health source per Component/App Dependency
+- There is only one health source per component/app dependency.
-- If an OverwBeaconatch App defined in Ansible has no dependencies left, it will remove the App in Beacon
+- If a Beacon app defined in Ansible has no dependencies left, it will remove the app in Beacon.

 ## Run the Playbook